 - 50 g sugar

-Put raspberries, lemon juice and 50 g sugar in a small pot and boil over low heat, stirring.
-When the sugar dissolves and the raspberries fall apart, place through a strainer to get rid of the raspberry seeds.
+Place the raspberries, lemon juice, and 50 g sugar in a small saucepan and bring to a gentle boil over low heat, stirring frequently.
+Once the sugar has dissolved and the raspberries have broken down, strain the mixture through a sieve to remove the seeds.
 Leave to cool.

 Ingredients for the cheesecake batter: